Histograms VS. Bar Charts

 The histogram is a chart representing a frequency distribution; heights of the bars represent observed frequencies.
 In other words, a histogram is a graphical display of data using bars of different heights.
 Usually, there is no space between adjacent bars.

-We can see their common point from the definitions: The height of the column indicates the size of the group defined by the column label.
+We can see their common points from the definitions: The height of the column indicates the size of the group defined by the column label.

 Difference between Histograms and Bar Charts